joelstanner/python-dev-accelerator/source/lectures/day13/cgi_wsgi.rst

 Once you've saved that file, start the Python CGI server.

-**!!Make sure you are in the cgitests directory, not the cgi directory!!**
+**!!Make sure you are in the cgitests directory, not the cgi-bin directory!!**

 .. code-block:: bash